Car Insurance With No Credit History

 Which States Don't Allow Credit Checks for Car Insurance?

 Five states prohibit insurers from using credit history to set auto insurance rates: California, Hawaii, Massachusetts, Michigan and Washington.
-Drivers in these states pay rates based on driving record, age, vehicle type and location, not credit score.
+Drivers in these states pay rates based on driving record, age, vehicle type and location.
+Credit is not a factor.

 If you live in one of these five states, your lack of credit history won't add a dollar to your premium.
 You still need to compare quotes because rates vary by insurer, but credit is off the table as a pricing factor.
-Drivers in all other states are subject to credit-based pricing unless their insurer opts out voluntarily.
+Drivers in all other states are subject to credit-based pricing unless their insurer is among those that opt out voluntarily.

 No Credit History vs. Bad Credit: What's the Difference for Insurance?